Developing Subtenancy-Aware Applications¶

 }

-If your application needs to execute background jobs in the context of a subtenant without an active user session, you have two options:
+If your application needs to execute background jobs in the context of a subtenant without an active user session, you have the following two options:

 To develop a subtenancy-aware application, you must adhere to the following rules: